3DGS-DET: Empower 3D Gaussian Splatting with Boundary Guidance and Box-Focused Sampling for Indoor 3D Object Detection: Experiments

 \subsection{Experimental setup}

-\textbf{Dataset:} To thoroughly evaluate the performance of our proposed method in 3D detection tasks, we selected two representative datasets: ScanNet~\citep{dai2017scannet} and ARKitScene~\citep{arkitscenes}.
+\textbf{Dataset and Metrics:} To thoroughly evaluate the performance of our proposed method in indoor 3D detection tasks, we selected two representative datasets: ScanNet~\cite{dai2017scannet} and ARKitScene~\cite{arkitscenes}.
 ScanNet is a large-scale indoor scene dataset containing over 1,500 real-world 3D scanned scenes, encompassing various complex indoor environments such as residential spaces, offices, and classrooms.
-The ARKitScene dataset is constructed from RGB-D image sequences, offering detailed geometric information and precise object annotations.
+The ARKitScene dataset is constructed from RGB-D image sequences, offering detailed geometric inform-ation and precise object annotations.
 For each scene, a maximum of 600 posed images are extracted.
 The category settings follow the standard 18 categories for ScanNet and 17 categories for ARKitScene.

-\textbf{Metrics:} We use mAP@0.25 and mAP@0.5 as the primary evaluation metrics.
-Mean Average Precision (mAP) is calculated at different IoU thresholds, providing a comprehensive measure of the detection model's performance across various categories.
+We use mAP@0.25 and mAP@0.5 as the primary evaluation metrics.

-\textbf{Implementation Details:} For training 3DGS, we follow~\cite{kerbl3Dgaussians} to initialize the 3D coordinates of Gaussian blobs using Structure from Motion (SfM) points.
-The training hyperparameters are the same as those in~\cite{kerbl3Dgaussians}.
-We employ pretrained GroundedSAM~\citep{ren2024grounded} and the Suzuki-Abe algorithm~\citep{suzuki1985topological} as the boundary detector in Boundary Guidance.
-The pretrained GroundingDINO~\citep{liu2023grounding} is used as the box detector in the Box-Focused Sampling strategy.
-For the detection tool, we utilize the FCAF3D~\citep{rukhovich2022fcaf3d} architecture implemented in MMDetection3D~\citep{mmdet3d2020}.
-The training hyperparameters are the same as those in FCAF3D.
-In our ablation study, to ensure a fair comparison, all model versions are trained with the same hyperparameters, such as the same number of epochs, specifically 12 epochs.
-All the ablation experiments~(\secrefn{sec:abla}) are conducted on ScanNet.